Joy SpearChief-Morris: Athletic career

 Coach Derrick Johnston suggested to Western's head coach, Vickie Croley, the addition of SpearChief-Morris to the track and field team.
 Soon after, the athlete moved to UWO and, once again, switched her academic program to history with a minor in First Nations studies.

 The athlete considers her "choice to transfer to Western one of the best decisions" she has ever made.
-SpearChief-Morris holds the UWO school records for the 60-m (7.4s) and 60-m hurdles (8.28s) events and is a four-time All-Canadian athlete.
+SpearChief-Morris formerly held the UWO school records for the 60-m and 60-m hurdles events and is a four-time All-Canadian athlete.
 She is also the winner of seven U Sports national championship medals, including the 2016 women's 60-m sprint national title.

 In 2014, SpearChief-Morris' international debuted during the NACAC Under-23 Championships in Athletics in Kamloops, British Columbia.
 Her 100-m relay team took home the silver, behind the United States.

 Three years later, after graduating from UWO, SpearChief-Morris changed her training location, moving from London to Santa Barbara, California.
 There she joined the Santa Barbara Track Club, intending to make the Canadian Team for the 2020 Olympic Games in Tokyo, Japan.
 Since 2012, her idol is the American Olympic and World track and field sprinter champion Allyson Felix.
 According to SpearChief-Morris, what she most admires in Allyson is her dominance in so many events.

 Initially, SpearChief-Morris thought that California would be the best training location, but she did not enjoy her experience and opted to return to Ontario.